“How do tradelines work?”

 As we mentioned, tradelines can appear on your credit report.
 Each tradeline on your credit report has its own credit history that is also included in your file.
 This means it’s important to choose the appropriate tradelines considering what you already have in your credit profile.

-As we discussed in our article on building credit, tradelines in general are the foundation of all credit, since your credit report is essentially a file made up of information about your tradelines and how well you manage them.
+As we discussed in our article on building credit, tradelines are the foundation of all credit, since your credit report is essentially a file made up of information about your tradelines and how well you manage them.

 The biggest influences on your credit are your payment history, credit utilization, and credit age, so these are the most important factors to consider when thinking about the role each of your accounts plays in your overall credit picture.